rikkimax/D_OOGL/README.md

 **gl**
 * gl.gl.transformfeedback The existing implementation was buggy and incomplete.
 Added this to fix this issue.
 Added query capabilities on it as well.
+*

+## Notes about compiling
+Remember the snippet -L/SUBSYSTEM:WINDOWS for removing windows console.
+Limited to windows 32bit, 64/32 is both supported for posix.
+Mac OSX has not been tested but should work as per posix if x server is installed.